How to Become a Real Estate Agent

 Some pre-licensure coursework requires a final exam to complete all course requirements.
 Depending on the state, you may also need to score a certain percentage on it to move on to the next step.
 Once you do that, you can prepare for the final state licensing exam.

 Once you know what to study, it may help to make relevant notes or flashcards and review them as much as possible.
-Some experts suggest breaking your study sessions into periods of 30 or 45 minutes to make them more efficient [1].
+Some experts suggest breaking your study sessions into 30 or 45 minutes to make them more efficient [1].

 4. Register and sit for the exam.

 The exam typically consists of two parts—a national section and a state-specific section.
 The number of questions and time allotted for the exam will depend on the state.
-If you don't pass one or both sections, you can usually retake the exam after a specific passing of time.
+If you don't pass one or both sections, you can typically retake the exam after a specific passing of time.

 5. Find a sponsoring broker.